bitquery/streaming-data-platform-docs/docs/usecases/tradingview/tradingview.md

 **Step 8: Customize Further**
 Customize the chart appearance, colors, and layout to meet your specific needs by adjusting the configuration options and series settings in the `createChart` and data population sections of your code.

 That's it!
 You now have a React component that plots a TradingView chart using the Streaming API.

-Make sure to adjust the API endpoint and data processing logic to match your specific use case.
+You can find the complete code [here](https://github.com/bitquery/tradingview-react-v2-example)